-It’s inevitable – every fresher is bound to make mistakes, after all it your first time living on your own away from your parents, so here is a little heads up to show you’re not alone.
+It’s inevitable.
+Every fresher is bound to make mistakes.
+After all, it is your first time living on your own away from your parents, so here is a little heads up to reassure you that you’re not alone.

 Forgetting the essentials